pdwerryhouse/nagion-rhel/README.md

+# nagios-rhel

-# ansible roles for installing nagios on RHEL8 / CentOS 8 / Rocky 8
+This code installs a nagios onto RHEL8 / Rocky 8 / CentOS 8 using ansible.

+The stack consists of:

+* nginx
+* fpm-php
+* fastcgi